andymckay/vancouver-python-day/index.rst

 `Vancouver Django Meetup Group <http://www.meetup.com/djangovan/>`_ are pleased to present **Vancouver Python Day**, a one-day mini conference on all things Python.
-We have an awesome schedule of talks lined up, covering topics ranging from web development, cloud computing, animation, and more!
+We have an awesome schedule of talks lined up, covering topics ranging from web development, mobile computing, data analysis and more!

 :When: | Saturday September 12, 2015
        | 9:30AM - 4:00PM